Union Bank is a full service American bank that is wholly owned by one of Japan’s three mega banks – MUFG Bank.

 Most of Union Bank’s deposit accounts need to be opened at a local branch, however their money market account and Priority Checking account can be opened online.

-For the purpose of this review we will focus on Union Bank’s fixed-rate CDs.
-Union Bank offers several flexible short term CDs and long term CDs with durations ranging from just 7 – 31 days to 60 months.
+For the purpose of this review we will focus on Union Bank’s fixed-rate CDs (certificates of deposit).
+Union Bank offers several flexible short-term CDs and mid-term CDs with durations ranging from just 7 days to 36 months.

 To see if Union Bank’s CDs are right for you, continue reading our review below.